 Then when it comes time to have your own photos taken you can escape in style in a vintage Crossley to explore more photograph opportunities at the Abbey, enchanting lake and beautiful brick stables before returning to your guests.
 If disappearing from your guests isn’t your thing then you can easily just saunter through the gardens and capture incredible photographs around each turn.
 The Yew Tree Avenue is one definitely not to be missed from the shot list!

-To be able to do my job to the best of my abilities I need to be working alongside some other kick ass suppliers and events teams.
-Combermere has the event team side of things sussed and every wedding I’ve attended their is truly magical which makes being a Combermere Abbey wedding photographer one of the best jobs in the world.
+To be able to do my job to the best of my abilities I need to be working alongside some other kick-ass suppliers and events teams.
+Combermere has the event team side of things sussed and every wedding I’ve attended there is truly magical which makes being a Combermere Abbey wedding photographer one of the best jobs in the world.